Tailhook scandal: Initial reactions

 Gregory Vistica, a journalist with the San Diego Union obtained a copy of Ludwig's letter and, on October 29, 1991, his newspaper published an article on Tailhook 1991 titled, "Women reportedly abused by Navy pilots at seminar."
 The story, which was also distributed on that day's national newswires and by the Associated Press, was reprinted by newspapers across the United States.
-That afternoon, Senator John McCain castigated the Navy from the Senate floor, calling for an immediate high-level investigation and for the Navy to end its relationship with the Tailhook Association.
+That afternoon, Senator John McCain, a former naval aviator, castigated the Navy from the Senate floor, calling for an immediate high-level investigation and for the Navy to end its relationship with the Tailhook Association.
 McCain later wrote a letter to Chairman of the Joint Chiefs of Staff Colin Powell and United States Secretary of Defense Dick Cheney requesting that an independent commission investigate the matter, but the DoD declined.
 The political climate at that moment may have contributed to the reaction to the story, as the contentious Clarence Thomas Supreme Court nomination hearings, involving allegations of sexual harassment, had concluded two weeks earlier.

-Secretary of the Navy Henry L. Garrett III ordered the service to cut its ties with the Tailhook Association and for the Naval Inspector General (NIG), led by Rear Admiral George W. Davis VI, to investigate the Navy's "business relationship" with the organization.
+Garrett ordered the service to cut its ties with the Tailhook Association and for the Naval Inspector General (NIG), led by Rear Admiral George W. Davis VI, to investigate the Navy's "business relationship" with the organization.
 He directed the NIS to dedicate more resources to its Tailhook inquiry.
 The NIS and NIG were instructed to jointly brief a senior Navy board on the progress of their investigations at weekly meetings.
-In addition to Williams and Davis, the board consisted of Undersecretary of the Navy J. Daniel Howard, Judge Advocate General of the Navy John E. Gordon, Pete Fagan, Garrett's personal lawyer, William J. Flanagan Jr., the Navy's congressional liaison, and Assistant Secretary of the Navy (Manpower and Reserve Affairs) Barbara S. Pope.
+In addition to Williams and Davis, the board consisted of Undersecretary of the Navy J. Daniel Howard; Judge Advocate General of the Navy John E. Gordon; Pete Fagan, Garrett's personal lawyer; William J. Flanagan Jr., the Navy's congressional liaison; and the Assistant Secretary of the Navy (Manpower and Reserve Affairs), Barbara S. Pope.

-On November 10, 1991, Snyder was relieved of command of the Patuxent River Naval Air Test Center by Chief of Naval Operations (CNO) Frank Kelso for not reacting quickly enough to Coughlin's initial complaint.
+On November 10, 1991, Snyder was relieved of command of the Patuxent River Naval Air Test Center by Kelso for not reacting quickly enough to Coughlin's initial complaint.
 Angered over the firing of Snyder, naval aviation officers began telling reporters that Garrett had been present at Tailhook and had been made aware of the September 7 gauntlet incident by the next day.
 Although Dunleavy and Ludwig were aware of the gauntlet assaults by the next day, however, there is no recorded evidence that they told Garrett or Kelso about them before Ludwig's October 11 letter.